Thomas P. Stafford: Post-NASA career

 Following his retirement, Stafford served on several corporate boards, including Omega SA, Gibraltar Exploration, and Gulfstream Aerospace.
 He originally intended to reunite with his ASTP crewmates in Russia, but the 1979 Soviet invasion of Afghanistan, and the subsequent 1980 Olympics boycott, left them unable to travel to Russia.
-Stafford created a consulting firm, Stafford, Burke, and Hecker, with two recently-retired United States Air Force general officers, Lieutenant General Kelly H. Burke, and Major General Guy L. Hecker Jr..
-In July 1990, Vice President Quayle and Admiral Richard Truly, then the NASA administrator, asked Stafford to chair a committee (the "Synthesis Committee") that advised NASA on their overall effort toward long-term lunar and Mars missions, the Space Exploration Initiative.
+Stafford created a consulting firm, Stafford, Burke, and Hecker, with two recently retired United States Air Force general officers, Lieutenant General Kelly H. Burke, and Major General Guy L. Hecker Jr. In July 1990, Vice President Quayle and Admiral Richard Truly, then the NASA administrator, asked Stafford to chair a committee (the "Synthesis Committee") that advised NASA on their overall effort toward long-term lunar and Mars missions, the Space Exploration Initiative.
 Stafford and his team of 42 full-time members and 150 part-time members created a long-term plan with lunar missions in 2004 and a Mars mission in 2012.
 In 1992, Stafford began work as an advisor for Space Station Freedom, the precursor to the International Space Station (ISS).
-While coordinating Russian involvement, Stafford became a technical advisor for the Shuttle–Mir Program, particularly STS-63 and STS-71.
+While coordinating Russian involvement, Stafford became a technical advisor for the Shuttle–Mir program, particularly STS-63 and STS-71.
 He also served on a review committee for the Progress-Mir Collision.

 In 2002, Stafford published an autobiography written with Michael Cassutt, titled We Have Capture: Tom Stafford and the Space Race.
 He also wrote the epilogue of the 2011 book Falling to Earth: An Apollo 15 Astronaut's Journey to the Moon by fellow Apollo astronaut Al Worden.

 Stafford and Soviet commander Alexey Leonov, became lasting friends, with Leonov being the godfather of Stafford's younger children.
 Stafford gave a eulogy in Russian at Leonov's funeral in October 2019.

-Personal life
+Personal life and death

 In 1953, Stafford married Faye Shoemaker from Weatherford, Oklahoma.
-Faye and Stafford have two daughters, Dionne (b.
-1954) and Karin (b.
-1957).
+Faye and Stafford had two daughters, Dionne (born 1954) and Karin (born 1957).
 Faye and Stafford divorced in 1985.
 Stafford later married Linda Ann Dishman in December 1988.
-They have two adopted sons, Michael Thomas and Stanislav "Stas" Patten.
-Stafford enjoys hunting, weight lifting, gliding, scuba diving, fishing and swimming.
+They had two adopted sons, Michael Thomas and Stanislav "Stas" Patten.
+Stafford enjoyed hunting, weight lifting, gliding, scuba diving, fishing and swimming.

+Stafford died from liver cancer at a care home in Satellite Beach, Florida, on March 18, 2024, at the age of 93.